 What do I get with Eight by Seven?

-The name says it all: seven columns every eight days, by a long-time blogger who is also a professor of history at Swarthmore College.
-(The name also happens to be how old I am in 2021, so I’m marking this transition into a new platform that way.)
+The name says it all: (usually or ideally) seven columns every eight days, by a long-time blogger who is also a professor of history at Swarthmore College.
+(The name also happens to be how old I was in 2021 when this started, so I marked this transition into a new platform that way.)

 Wednesday: The News.